cherithha/CodeAlpha/README.md

 # CodeAlpha
+Hello there everyone!
-Here I am posting the tasks which are assigned to me by the CodeAlpha internship team in the batch of April (Batch 2) 2024
+Here I'm posting the tasks which are assigned to me by the CodeAlpha internship team in the batch of April (Batch 2) 2024